 Home for Good

-Choice Support is proud to have worked with Care Quality Commission (CQC) on their important new report, Home for Good.
+Choice Support is proud to have worked with the Care Quality Commission (CQC) on their important new report, Home for Good.

 Home for Good celebrates eight examples of successful community support provided to people with complex needs.
 The report states: "Success depends on a concerted effort across multiple agencies working in partnership with the people supported and their families."